 - Insurance: Both dive insurance and travel insurance are mandatory.
 We recommend DAN Europe, which has plans to cover both - ask us for a quote.

 Visas, Flights, and More!

 - Most visitors need to have a visa before departing for Mozambique.
 If you plan to visit Kruger National Park, you might consider getting a multiple-entry visa (versus a single-entry visa)

 - Electronic visa should be soon available to promote further tourism.

 - Please check the current visa policy that applies for your country with the Mozambican embassy.

 - Pretty much everyone arrives from the south via Maputo Airport (MPM) (the capital of Mozambique).
 Then, either take a transfer by minivan (6-8 hrs; SeaCrush can help you arrange it) or take a local flight to Inhambane (INH), which is a half-hour from Tofo.

 - The biggest international airlines flying to Mozambique are TAP Air Portugal, South African Airways, and Turkish Airlines.

-- Bring sunscreen, a hat, a rash guard, a sweater or a light-weight jacket, some walking shoes, insect repellent, mask and snorkel, prescription medicine if you need.
+- Bring sunscreen, a hat, a rash guard, a sweater or a light-weight jacket, some walking shoes, insect repellent, a mask and snorkel, and any prescription medicine you need.